 Our favourite place to explore late in the evening in Portugal was the Cais da Ribeira waterfront area in Porto.
 Not only does it have some incredible views, you will also find a really great atmosphere with nice also family-friendly restaurants and lots of street performers.
 The whole family loved it!

 14. Buy a Portuguese hat

-We try not to buy many souvenirs when we travel, but it’s something our kids look forward to when we travel.
+We try not to buy many souvenirs when we travel, but it’s something our kids look forward to on every trip.
 I guess all kids do…

 If you buy one souvenir in Portugal for your kids, make it a hat.
 It’s the best 5 Euros you can spend!
 Not only will it protect them from the harsh sun, it will make all the vacation pictures so much more stylish. 😉

 15. Visit a real-life Disney castle – Pena Palace

 Portugal is home to many castles, but there is one that kids will definitely remember long after the trip.
 Palace of Pena in Sintra is probably the most colorful castle in the world.
 It’s like walking into a real-life Disney castle!